akamai/terraform-provider-akamai/docs/guides/get_started_appsec.md

 | `activate`            | If **true** (the default value), the security configuration will be activated; if  **false**, the security configuration will be *deactivated*.
 Note that this argument is optional—if it's not included the security configuration will be activated. |
 | `notes`               | Information about the configuration and its activation.     |
 | `notification_emails` | JSON array of email addresses of the people to be notified when activation is complete.
 To send notification emails to multiple people, separate the individual email addresses by using commas:<br /><br />`notification_emails = ["gstemp@akamai.com", "karim.nafir@mail.com"]` |

-> **Note**.
-If you’re running Akamai Terraform provider version 2.0.0 or later, the arguments available to you have changed.
-See the [akamai_appsec_activationss](https://registry.terraform.io/providers/akamai/akamai/latest/docs/resources/appsec_activations) resource documentation for details.

 From here we can run `terraform plan` to verify our syntax, then run `terraform apply` to activate the security configuration.
 If everything goes as expected, you'll see output similar to the following: